caenspa/py-caen-libs/README.md

 # caen_libs
-Official Python wrapper for CAEN VMELib, CAEN Comm, CAEN PLU and CAEN HV Wrapper libraries.
+Official Python binding for CAEN VMELib, CAEN Comm, CAEN PLU and CAEN HV Wrapper libraries.

 ## Install
 You need to install the latest version of the libraries from [the CAEN website](https://www.caen.it/subfamilies/software-libraries/).